gitlabhq/gitlab-runner/docs/executors/docker.md

   - Use the `registry.gitlab.com/gitlab-org/step-runner:v0` image if it includes the dependencies you need to run your job.

-    This is a temporary workaround.
-In the future, runner will inject a `step-runner` binary into any build image.
 - Running a step that runs a Docker container must adhere to the same configuration parameters and constraints as traditional `scripts`.
 For example, you must use [Docker-in-Docker](#use-docker-in-docker-with-privileged-mode).
 - This mode of execution does not yet support running [`Github Actions`](https://gitlab.com/components/action-runner).